MirageNet/IgnoranceNG/README.md

 ### Desktop

-**x64 Windows editions, starting from Windows 7**
+-   **x64 Windows editions, starting from Windows 7**

     -   As of Ignorance 1.3.8, 32bit Windows Enet native blobs are no longer included.
-There was not enough reasoning to include 32bit native blobs since 32bit Windows is a platform that Unity is slowly phasing out.
+There was not enough reasoning to iinclude 32bit native blobs since 32bit Windows is a platform that Unity is slowly phasing out.
 As such, if you really need 32bit native blobs then you can use my ENet-CSharp repositories' build system on your copy of 32bit Windows, or ask for a 32bit binary blob.

     In addition to the above dot point, the only real places that I know of where 32bit is still common is Russia, Brazil and some other countries.

-**macOS 10.12 onwards**
+-   **macOS 10.12 onwards**

     El Captain and below ARE NOT supported.